-Review of Groups, Subgroups, Abelian groups, Order of a group, Finite and infinite groups, Cyclic groups, The Center Z(G) of a group G, Group homomorphisms, isomorphisms, automorphisms, inner automorphisms (No question be asked),Normal subgroups: Normal subgroups of a group, definition and examples including center of a group, Quotient group, Alternating group $A_n$ , Cycles.
-Listing normal subgroups of $A_4$ , $S_3$ .
+Review of Groups, Subgroups, Abelian groups, Order of a group, Finite and infinite groups, Cyclic groups, The Center Z(G) of a group G, Group homomorphisms, isomorphisms, automorphisms, inner automorphisms (No question be asked), Normal subgroups: Normal subgroups of a group, definition and examples including center of a group, Quotient group, Alternating group An, Cycles.
+Listing normal subgroups of A4, S3.
 First Isomorphism theorem (or Fundamental Theorem of homomorphisms of groups), Second Isomorphism theorem, third Isomorphism theorem, Cayley's theorem, External direct product of direct products, Order of an element in a direct product, criterion for direct product to be cyclic, Classification of groups of order $\leq 7$ .

-(i) N. Herstein.
-Topics in Algebra, Wiley Eastern Limited, Second edition.
+- (i) N. Herstein.
+Topics in Algebra, Wiley Eastern Limited, Second edition. - (ii) J. Gallian, Contemporary Abstract Algebra, Narosa, New Delhi.